Frequently Asked Questions.

 How do I contact the Henson Foundation to explore funding opportunities?

-Initial contact should be made by telephone to the Foundation at 410-742-7057 or by email to email@example.com.
+Initial contact may be made by phone to the Foundation at 410-742-7057 or email to mail to: firstname.lastname@example.org.
 If the request fits our scope of interest, a Letter of Inquiry will be requested.

 What is the geographic scope of the foundation?